mshablovskyy/gtp/README.md

 ### Note:

-You should not add suffixes, if you do not have problems with a lot of files, or if you are not fully aware what you are doing.
+You should not add suffixes, if you do not have problems with a lot of **unprocessed** files, or if you are not fully aware what you are doing.
 It can lead to incorrect file handling or potential data loss.

 ---